East Greenwich Pleasaunce

 There are 19 Commonwealth naval personnel burials of the 1914–1918 war and two from the 1939–1945 war.

 In 1926 the Pleasaunce was sold to the Metropolitan Borough of Greenwich, the Admiralty reserving rights of further burials.
 Railings around the tombstones were removed and part of the ground was landscaped as a park.

 Today, the Pleasaunce has a small children's playground (installed in 2001), a community centre (The Bridge, formerly the under-5s One O'clock Club run by Royal Borough of Greenwich), a cafeteria and a small war memorial.

+The park is also a common meeting point for an active community of local dog owners, who staged a dog nativity play in the park in December 2024.